 Summary: This project will improve freeway access and the arterial connection to I-605 at Katella Avenue in the City of Los Alamitos and the County of Orange.
 Improvements under this project will include enhancements at the on-ramps and off-ramps in addition to operational improvements on Katella Avenue at the I-605 Interchange.
 The final ED was approved in October 2018 and the final PR was approved in November 2018.
-The Next 10 Plan sets direction through 2026; as projects listed are completed, schedules and revenues will be reviewed, and the Board will adopt a new delivery plan providing direction on further project advancement.
-Using only Measure M funding, this project is scheduled to move into design beyond 2026, however, projects that compete best for external funding are those that are already environmentally cleared.
-OCTA continually looks for opportunities to accelerate construction by taking advantage of state and federal dollars.
+This project is recommended for advancement in the updated 2019 Next 10 Delivery Plan going to the Board on November 11, 2019.

-FREEWAY SERVICE PATROL -
+FREEWAY SERVICE PATROL ▼